Home

 The Nockamixon Township Administrative Office Staff are available to the public via phone at 610-847-5058 or email at .
 Admin Office hours are Monday, Wednesday, and Thursday 9 AM - 5 PM.
 Tuesday and Friday are by appointment only.
 Hours are subject to change.

-Beginning January 1, 2025, the Building Code Official will be available Tuesday, Wednesday, and Thursday afternoons.
+The Building Code Official is available Tuesday, Wednesday, and Thursday afternoons.
 Inspections can be scheduled Tuesday and Thursday afternoons from 1 to 5 pm and Wednesday afternoons from 2 to 5 pm.

 ORDINANCES: Click here